mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - undiscounted cash flows: 35.5 million euros

 Therefore, no impairment loss is recognized under US GAAP

 ---
-### Impact on the financial statements
-In the period when the impairment loss is recognized:
-1) Impairments reduce the carrying value of the asset
-2) Impairments reduce equity (retained earnings)
-3) Impairments are charged against revenues

----
 # 5. Intangible assets and goodwill